Huberman Lab

 Cold Exposure

-Palmer cooling between sets increases training volume by 144%
+Palmer cooling between sets dramatically increases training volume

-Cooling glabrous skin (palms) between exercise sets restores muscle function by lowering core temperature, dramatically increasing strength training volume.
+Cooling glabrous skin (palms) between exercise sets restores muscle function by lowering core temperature, with studies showing doubling of pull-ups and tripling of dips.

 Related Interventions